-We are pretty excited for the evening to commence.
+We are pretty excited about the evening to commence.
 There is a D.J. setting up, and they have three parties on the property, but we are guests at the main event.

 When we walk into the Unglerus Restaurant we are in for a huge surprise.

-The tables are decorated and filled with absolutely delicious platters of exquisite food, along with bottles (including fine Romanian wines) of different beverages and a myriad of choices for the evenings event.
+The tables are decorated and filled with absolutely delicious platters of exquisite food, along with bottles (including fine Romanian wines) of different beverages and a myriad of choices for the evening event.

 Just take a look at this elegant starter platter in the photo below.
-Along side it, each guest received a fantastic gift from Complex Medieval Unglerus.
-A lot of preparation ad hours of work has gone into making this a special night.
+Alongside it, each guest received a fantastic gift from Complex Medieval Unglerus.
+A lot of preparation and hours of work has gone into making this a special night.
 We both loved our gift, and each was a uniquely made local item of pottery.
 We will cherish it as a special memory.

 What I really enjoyed about this evening was how quickly we all got to know each other.
-When the dancing started soon into the night, we all participated, and had fun – even Explorason.
-We soon were chatting to the guests at the next table.
+When the dancing started soon into the night, we all participated and had fun – even Explorason.
+We soon were chatting with the guests at the next table.